Rockwell Automation has officially listed the 4″, 6″, and 10″ models of the PanelView Component as “end of life.”

 I hope the above information about the “end of life” of select models of the PanelView Component was helpful.

-If you have any comments or questions, please feel free to share them with us using the “Leave a reply” form at the bottom of this page.
+If you have any comments or questions, please feel free to share them with us using the “post a comment or question” link below.